Daddy Lumba: Illness and death

-In the early morning hours of July 26, 2025, Lumba died suddenly at The Bank Hospital, located in Cantonments, Accra.
-Before his death, he had been unwell and had suffered from an undisclosed health issue for over fifteen years.
-However, during his 60th birthday celebration in Accra in 2024, he disclosed that he had undergone spinal surgery, which had been the main cause of his ill health over the years.
+In the early morning hours of 26 July 2025, Lumba died suddenly at The Bank Hospital, located in Cantonments, Accra.
+Prior to his death, during his 60th birthday celebration in Accra in 2024, he debunked rumours that Akosua Serwaa had poisoned him.
+He disclosed he underwent spinal surgery,believed to be around 2013.
+Before 2013, he was a healthy man who performed at many concerts and events.
+Lumba performed at several concerts and shows around the world.
 King Promise revealed to Joy FM that he and Daddy Lumba were working on a collaborative album in the previous two months preceding Lumba's death.

-Funeral Rites
+Funeral rites

-The family of the late musician announced that his final funeral would take place on December 6, 2025 at the Baba Yara Sports Stadium in Kumasi, in the Ashanti Region.
+The family head (abusuapanin) of the late musician, Lumba announced his final funeral would take place on 6 December 2025 at the Baba Yara Sports Stadium in Kumasi.